-Mudlick Trail is a 11 mile lightly trafficked loop trail located near Patterson, MO that features a river and is rated as difficult.
+Mudlick Trail is a 11.8 mile lightly trafficked loop trail located near Patterson, Missouri that features a river and is rated as difficult.
 The trail is primarily used for hiking, camping, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash